fitbenchmarking/fitbenchmarking/docs/source/users/output/problem_summary_pages.rst

 Best Plots
 **********

-The best fit for each of the cost functions is then displayed in expandable sections to show how the parameter values compare.
+The page ends with an expandable section for each cost function tested, which gives the parameter values and plot of the best fit obtained for that cost function.